 The universities election have gained huge importance as national parties like Congress, BJP, CPI(M) and others have started taking an active interest in these elections by fielding their candidates.
 Many a time, these elections turn ugly with incidents of violence.

 The colleges and the universities become battlefields with rival groups of students attacking one another.
 Local politicians abet innocent youth to use violent methods to achieve their ends.
 The real cause of education is forgotten and the student’s career is greatly harmed.
-That is why students are advised to stay away from the filthy politics.
+That is why students are advised to stay away from filthy politics.

-But there are also certain advantages of students participation in politics.
+But there are also certain advantages of students’ participation in politics.
 One develops fine qualities of public speaking.
 This is learned in the college forum itself.
-After such a humble beginning, one can become a marked leader in future.
+After such a humble beginning, one can become a marked leader in the future.
 In a democratic country like India, it is very useful if students know about day-to-day politics.
 One overcomes shyness and a sense of reservation of one starts coming to the debating platform.

 However, viewing the pros and cons carefully, it is advisable that students should not take an active part in politics.
-Their primary concern should be studying and building up of sound character.
-Apart from studies, they should read newspapers and magazines and watch news channel to keep themselves abreast of the national and international political trends and developments.
+Their primary concern should be studying and building up sound character.
+Apart from studies, they should read newspapers and magazines and watch news channels to keep themselves abreast of the national and international political trends and developments.

 Acquiring the qualities of public speaking is possible in many other ways too.
 Every institution or university organizes debates regularly.
 They should participate in debates on the burning social, economic and political problems faced by the country.
 Debates and declamation contests are arranged for students to give them a chance to learn the art of oration.
 If a student has the bent of mind for this art, he can master the art of public speaking and become a good orator.